HenryQuan/HabitApp/docs/diary_henry.md

 # Henry's Diary
 ~~~
+template data
 # /02/2020
 ~~~

+# 22/02/2020
+Animations were added today.
+After the timer reaches zero, a new screen will popup and the check icon will be shown, followed by the text.
+This is a simple app so the animation needs to be great and it will be the main focus of this app as well.
+It is about time to use more animations so that the app feels alive.

 # 21/02/2020
 Today, I was mainly focused on the one minute timer.
 The animation is quite smooth and it supports dark mode as well.